Pregnancy and postnatal reflexology

 Reflexology provides you with a lovely opportunity to have some precious time to yourself, to prepare for your baby’s arrival in a comforting and nurturing environment.
 Reflexology encourages the release of endorphins – our body's natural painkillers and feel good hormones – which can help support you if you have worries about any aspect of your pregnancy, labour or birth.
 As your due date gets closer, I'll share some reflexology points that you or your partner might wish to try during labour to help regulate your breathing, reduce stress, and lower pain sensations.
 A recent study (1) showed that reflexology in pregnancy significantly reduced pain during labour, and also reduced the length of the first stage of labour.

-If you're going through the adoption process, reflexology can provide you with some space and relaxation, to enable you to cope more positively with the physical and mental stresses you may be experiencing.
-Reflexology can be a beneficial therapy to help you focus on taking really good care of yourself, in order to provide a positive start for you and your future child.
+If you're going through the adoption process, reflexology can provide you with some space and relaxation to enable you to cope positively with any stress you may be experiencing, and help you focus on taking really good care of yourself.

 (1) Valiani M Et Al (2010) Reviewing the effect of reflexology on pain and outcomes of the labour of primiparous women.
 Iranian Journal of Nursing and Midwifery Research.
 15th Dec. p302-310